 Conceptualizing Food Literacy: Frameworks and Definitions: -Food literacy is a complex idea that has been explored using a number of frameworks that aim to capture its many facets.
 A prominent framework is that proposed by Vidgen and Gallegos, which delineates food literacy into four interconnected domains (Ochulor et al, 2022).
-The idea of food literacy offers a thorough framework for understanding the intricate interactions between food-related behaviours, knowledge, beliefs, and abilities that lead to health and well-being.(O’Brien et al., 2024).
+The idea of food literacy offers a thorough framework for understanding the intricate interactions between food-related behaviours, knowledge, beliefs, and abilities that lead to health and well-being(O’Brien et al., 2024).
 The framework that enables people, families, communities, or countries to preserve diet quality during change and build dietary resilience over time is known as food literacy. according to an often-used description by Vidgen and Gallegos, albeit there isn't a single, widely recognized definition.
 It is made up of a variety of interconnected behaviours, skills, and knowledge needed to organize, manage, choose, prepare, and consume food in order to satisfy needs and gauge consumption (West et al., 2020).This concept covers four related areas: plant and manage, select, prepare and, eat each further divided into eleven parts (O’Brien et al., 2024).

 Food literacy has a significant impact on dietary practices and public health outcomes.

 Enhanced Dietary Choices: Functional food labeling is relevant for consumers to make judicious choices about food (West et al., 2020).
-More broadly, Food literacy enables people to choose healthier and more nutrient-dense foods and make educated purchase decisions (Wang, 2024), and adopt healthy eating patterns (Rai et al., 2023a).
-Being able to read and accurately interpret food labels is a key component of making educated food decisions (Mancone et al., 2024)(Verma et al., 2024).
+More broadly, food literacy enables people to choose healthier and more nutrient-dense foods and make educated purchase decisions (Wang, 2024), and adopt healthy eating patterns (Rai et al., 2023).
+Being able to read and accurately interpret food labels is a key component of making educated food decisions (Mancone et al., 2024;Verma et al., 2024).
 Consumers who are food literate can better understand nutritional information, health impacts, sustainability data, and product safety information on food labels, leading to healthier and more sustainable diet consumption (McManus et al., 2025).

-Improved Dietary Intake and Habits:Food literacy program have been shown to increase nutritional intake and promote better eating habits(Chepuru et al., 2021).
-These interventions often aim to enhance the consumption of fruits and vegetables while consuming fewer processed snacks and fast-food items(Chepuru et al., 2021)Teenagers eating habits and food preferences are greatly influenced by higher levels of food literacy, which results in better dietary habits (Chepuru et al., 2021).
+Improved Dietary Intake and Habits:Food literacy program have been shown to increase nutritional intake and promote better eating habits.
+These interventions often aim to enhance the consumption of fruits and vegetables while consuming fewer processed snacks and fast-food itemsTeenagers eating habits and food preferences are greatly influenced by higher levels of food literacy, which results in better dietary habits (Chepuru et al., 2021).

 Contribution to Overall Health and Well-being: Food literacy is crucial for adolescent health and well-being (Chepuru et al., 2021) and is considered essential for the well-being of individuals (Adina Coman & Mircea Chereches, 2024).
 Improved food literacy can contribute to improve general health resultsto better overall health outcomes(Chepuru et al., 2021) and a disease-free lifestyle(Rai et al., 2023).
 Interventions focusing on improving food literacy have shown potential in reducing the disease burden associated with diet-related issues(O’Brien et al., 2024).
 For instance, improvements in BMI have been observed in adolescents following food literacy interventions(Chepuru et al., 2021).